 To get started, you’ll go over some different reasons people want to learn to program in Python.
 Keep your personal motivations in mind and identify where you place yourself.
 Your reasons for learning Python will impact both your approach and the amount of time you’ll need to set aside.

-Free Bonus: Click here to get access to a chapter from Python Tricks: The Book that shows you Python’s best practices with simple examples you can apply instantly to write more beautiful + Pythonic code.
+Free Download: Get a sample chapter from Python Tricks: The Book that shows you Python’s best practices with simple examples you can apply instantly to write more beautiful + Pythonic code.